amirmasoudabdol/Bilbo/docs/design.md

   <img src="../figures/researcher-stack.png" width="300" align="right">
 </picture>

-`Researcher` object is the main player in the simulation.
-It's a central piece of the research, it uses the `Experiment Setup` to prepare the `Experiment` and send the final outcome to `Journal` for the reviewing process.
+Researcher object is the main player in the simulation.
+It's a central piece of the research, it uses the `Experiment Setup` to prepare the Experiment and send the final outcome to `Journal` for the reviewing process.

-After the initialization of `Experiment Setup`, `Researcher` will prepare the `Experiment` object by collecting data via the `Data Strategy`, testing the hypothesis via the `Test Strategy`, and calculating the effect sizes using the `Effect Strategy`.
-Then, if configured to, it applies different QRPs on `Experiment` and hacks its way through a satisfactory result.
+After the initialization of `Experiment Setup`, Researcher will prepare the Experiment object by collecting data via the Data Strategy, testing the hypothesis via the `Test Strategy`, and calculating the effect sizes using the `Effect Strategy`.
+Then, if configured to, it applies different QRPs on Experiment and hacks its way through a satisfactory result.
 In the end, the researcher prepares a `Submission` record and sends it to `Journal` for review.
 This process is discussed in more detailed in [Flow](flow.md) abs [Research Workflow](research-workflow.md) sections.

 #### Decision Strategy